Why Are Legal Documents So Long and So Redundant?

 Lawyers Are Nervous

-Attorneys also want to cover all the bases as well as their own rear ends.
+Attorneys also want to cover all the bases, real or imagined.
 This is one of the reasons why you see so much redundancy in documents.
 A “Last Will and Testament” contains several unnecessary words.
 “Last” is in the will because only the last will you sign before you die counts.
 Of course, every prior will is no longer your last will despite having the word in the title, so saying it’s last doesn’t make it the last will.
-“Testament” simply means will, but reflects the development of the English language from both Anglo Saxon — “will” — and French — “testament” — roots.
+“Testament” simply means will, but reflects the development of the English language from both Anglo Saxon—”will”—and French—”testament”—roots.
 So lawyers included both terms and now saying “Last Will and Testament” makes the document seem more solemn and official than the informal “My Will.”

 Some Words Do Have Important Legal Implications